makeabilitylab/makeabilitylabwebsite/README.md

 # Makeability Lab Website
 The Makeability Lab is a an HCI/Ubicomp research lab at the University of Washington directed by Professor Jon Froehlich.
 Founded in 2012 by Froehlich and students, the Makeability Lab focuses on designing and studying novel interactive experiences that cross between bits and atoms—the virtual and the physical—and back again to confront some of the world's greatest challenges in environmental sustainability, health and wellness, education, and universal accessibility.

-This repository contains the Makeability Lab's Django 1.9 (python 3.5) based site.
+This repository contains the Makeability Lab's website, which is written in Django (backend) and Bootstrap/Javascript (frontend).

 # Dev Prereqs
 While the instructions below walk you through a step-by-step process to configure your machine for developing the Makeability Lab website, here's a summary of the tools we use: